ste616/atca-training/src/apps/nvis/README.md

   * the total bandwidth
   * and when the IF is selected as one of the calbands, the polarisation letters that can be used in `nvis` are shown in parentheses

+If a *time* has been specified, a dashed vertical line will be displayed at that exact time - not at the midpoint of the nearest cycle.

 #### delavg